frdbonif/sys2mqtt/README.md

 ### Install on FreeBSD

 FreeBSD users should use the v0.2.3 branch until running sys2mqtt as a service on FreeBSD has been implemented.
 This branch can be downloaded with the command: `git clone -b v0.2.3 https://github.com/frdbonif/sys2mqtt.git

+### Install on Windows

+- To install v0.4.0 on Windows, download the .zip from GitHub (Click on the 'Code' button at the top right of the page).
+- Extract the .zip file into `C:\sys2mqtt\`
+- Open `Task Scheduler`, you will need to run this as an Administrator.
+- Create a new custom task that runs `sys2mqtt` at boot as the `system` user.
+    - To run sys2mqtt, choose the program location `C:\sys2mqtt\python\sys2mqtt.py`